Ann Sire Fjerdingstad

 Ann Sire Fjerdingstad (born 23 July 1959) is a Norwegian politician for the Conservative Party and former mayor of Øvre Eiker.
 She ran as mayor from 2009 to 2019.

 Football career

-Before Ann Sire Fjerdingstad became a politician she played football for SBK Drafn from 1977 to 1980.
+Before Fjerdingstad became a politician she played football for SBK Drafn from 1977 to 1980.
 Between 2021 and March 2024, she served as chairwoman of the board of Strømsgodset Toppfotball.